cloudfour/guides/css/README.md

 ### Compatibility

 Vendor prefixes or other non-standard fallbacks make CSS difficult to read and maintain.
 Even mixins require documentation and maintenance.
-Where possible, use [Autoprefixer] to magically include prefixes and other fallbacks based on your project's actual support requirements.
+[Autoprefixer] will handle prefixes and other fallbacks based on your project's actual support requirements.
 This allows us to write styles in a standard and predictable way:

 ```scss
 /* Don't */